jmcarpenter2/parfit/docs/documentation.md

 `y_val`: The dependent variable data used to score the models (default None)

-`nfolds`: The cross-validation number of folds, used if a validation set is not specified
+`nfolds`: The cross-validation number of folds, used if a validation set is not specified.
+Set nfolds=X.shape[0] for LeaveOneOut cross-validation.

 `metric`: The metric used to score the models, e.g. imported from sklearn.metrics